mphonic/Dumber-From-Another-Mother/README.md

 ## Requirements

 This software needs to be run in [Supercollider](https://supercollider.github.io/downloads.html), which is free.
-You don't need to know anything about Supercollider to use it, but if you know Supercollider, you can do a whole lot of extra wild stuff.
+You don't need to know anything about Supercollider to use the Dumber from Another Mother, but if you know Supercollider, you can do a whole lot of extra wild stuff.

 ## Getting Started